 There'll be 80 stalls this year, stretching across New Street, Centenary Square and Victoria Square in central Birmingham.
 Have a browse through the huge range of artisanal gifts on offer – hand-carved toys, Christmas decorations, soaps and candles.
 Or, indulge in traditional German bratwurst, beer and pretzels.
 For the kids, the ice rink and Ferris wheel are back by popular demand, conveniently located on Centenary Square.
-These will stay open until 12th January 2020.

 Getting there: Birmingham New Street station is a stone’s throw from the German Market, just five minutes on foot.
 The fast train from London Euston to New Street takes 1h 22m.
 The slower trains from Marylebone arrive into Birmingham Moor Street, which is a 12-minute walk from the Market.

 Bath’s Christmas Market more than captures the festive spirit.
 Over 150 stalls will open in the middle of town, centred around Abbey Churchyard and the Roman Baths.
 Bath Street, Abbeygate Street, York Street and Union Street will all be lined with pretty wooden chalets.
 The market has proved so popular in recent years that it was extended to include even more food options on Milson Street – including raclette-covered jacked potatoes (yum!), roasted chestnuts and hog roasts.
 Over 80% of the stalls at the market belong to Bath and the South West, so you’ll be supporting home-grown produce from small businesses.